yuri-spizhovyi-mit/yuri-spizhovyi-mit/markdown/images.md

 ## Linking to Images in Markdown

 You can create a link that navigates to a specific image by linking to the header associated with that image.
-The link uses the format [Link Text](#header-id), where header-id is the lowercase version of the header text, with spaces replaced by hyphens.
+The link uses the format Link Text in square braces, then (#header-id), where header-id is the lowercase version of the header text, with spaces replaced by hyphens.

 There are images like .gif, .jpg and .jpg with link: